-We welcome you to The University of Georgia Trial Gardens!
-The garden trials the newest varieties of annuals from the top plant breeders from all over the world and puts perennials to the test to find those that stand up to southeastern heat and humidity.
-The Trial Gardens at UGA are open all year and provides a great source of ideas and information for students, gardeners and industry professionals.
+Welcome to the Trial Gardens at The University of Georgia!
+The garden trials the newest varieties of annuals from top plant breeders from all over the world and puts perennials to the test to find those that stand up to southeastern heat and humidity.
+The Trial Gardens at UGA are open all year and provide a great source of ideas and information for students, gardeners and industry professionals.
 We invite you to visit anytime!